-The Mestalla stadium witnessed some breath-taking football as Madrid put six goals past a Valencia side who never said die as they kept on fighting until the final whistle.
+The Mestalla stadium witnessed some breath-taking football as Madrid put six goals past a Valencia side which never said die as it kept on fighting until the final whistle.

 Karim Benzema had already struck the crossbar before he opened the scoring after 23 minutes when Valencia ‘keeper Guaita gifted the Frenchmen with a near open goal.

-Madrid’s Gonzalo Higuain scored two goals either side of Kaka’s strike as the away-side condemned Valencia to their 8th loss of the season; before completing his hat-trick early in the second half.
+Madrid’s Gonzalo Higuain scored two goals either side of Kaka’s strike as the away-side condemned Valencia to its 8th loss of the season; before completing his hat-trick early in the second half.

-Roberto Soldado reduced the deficit to four as Madrid’s defending became lacklustre but the five-goal advantage was soon restored when Kaka bagged his second goal.
+Roberto Soldado reduced the deficit to four as Madrid’s defending became lackluster but the five-goal advantage was soon restored when Kaka bagged his second goal.

 Valencia ensured it was to be a tight finish when goals from Jonas and Jordi Alba reduced the deficit to three with five minutes remaining, inevitably it proved not to be enough as Mourinho’s men secured a thrilling victory at the Mestalla.

-Mourinho opted to rotate his squad as a much changed Real Madrid side opened tentatively as los Che looked to pressurise the newly crowned Copa del Rey champions early on but Madrid were able to thwart the home-side’s advances.
+Mourinho opted to rotate his squad as a much changed Real Madrid side opened tentatively as los Che looked to pressure the newly crowned Copa del Rey champions early on but Madrid was able to thwart the home side’s advances.

 Real Madrid turned it up a gear when Karim Benzema wandered into the penalty area unmarked and rattled the crossbar with a stunning drive from an acute angle.

-Madrid forced Guaita into a smart save moments later when Sergio Canales tested him from twenty yards but the Valencia ‘keeper got down well to push the ball away.
+Madrid forced Guaita into a smart save moments later when Sergio Canales tested him from 20 yards but the Valencia ‘keeper got down well to push the ball away.

 Valencia looked to respond immediately and came close when Pablo Hernandez ran towards goal and created room to shoot but his shot brushed the base of the post as los Che remained behind.

-They found themselves two goals behind moments later after a miscommunication between Jeremy Mathieu and Guaita.
+Valencia found itself two goals behind moments later after a miss-communication between Jeremy Mathieu and Guaita.
 The former waited for his ‘keeper to collect the loose ball but Guaita hesitated allowing Higuain to sneak in and supply the finishing touch.